 Video of the Day

 Wash your laundry with baking soda and vinegar.
 Add the baking soda at the beginning of the cycle and the vinegar during the rinse cycle.
 Add a second rinse to thoroughly remove the vinegar before drying.
-Body odor can be trapped in laundry, and wearing clothes that have not been thoroughly laundered can enhance body odor issues.
-Don clean clothes every day.
+Body odor can be trapped in laundry and wearing clothes that have not been thoroughly laundered can enhance body odor issues.